What is “SPERA HYDROGEN” system?

 2. SPERA Hydrogen can lower capital investment in infrastructure

-As MCH and toluene are both designated as hazardous materials the same as gasoline is under the Fire Defense Law in Japan, it is feasible to repurpose existing petroleum distribution infrastructure for SPERA Hydrogen, thereby lowering capital investment in realizing a hydrogen-based society.
+As MCH and toluene are both classified into the same category as gasoline under the Fire Service Act in Japan, it is feasible to repurpose existing petroleum transportation and distribution infrastructure for SPERA Hydrogen, thereby lowering the capital investment in its transportation and distribution.

-3. SPERA Hydrogen can reduce risk in storage and transport of commercial amounts of hydrogen
+3. SPERA Hydrogen can mitigate risks in storage and transportation of hydrogen